microsoft/CNTK/bindings/python/doc/layerref.rst

 GlobalMaxPooling(), GlobalAveragePooling()
 ------------------------------

-Factory functions to create a global-max- or global-average-pooling layer.
+Factory functions to create a global-max-pooling or global-average-pooling layer.

 ::